On the 17th November 2022, we attended a seminar in London to review the progress of the Thames Estuary Growth.

 - Talk to people.
 Most of the organisations in the Thames Estuary cannot achieve anything on their own.
 They must form partnerships with others, and they must talk, little and often is the key!

-- Investors need other people to take action and to make sure the project is viable, which is why they must have a long-term relationship and a single point of contact.
+- Investors need other people to take action and to make sure the project is viable.
+This is why they must have a long-term relationship and a single point of contact.
 The most important thing for funders is to build trust.

 - Planning reforms is essential.
 The only way to develop anything of the nature of the Thames Estuary, which has several “fixed points “and others which are free to develop, is to think creatively about the spaces.